ricardobeat/node-polyglot/README.md

         res.redirect(req.headers.referer || '/')
     })

-Accessing http://yourapp/lang/de will set language to `de`, *if* it is defined in the i18n.languages object.
+When accessing `http://yourapp.com/lang/de` the language will be set to `de`, *if* it's in the available languages (`i18n.languages`) list.

 ### Source code and tests

 Polyglot is written in coffeescript and distributed in js.
 [Read the annotated source here](http://ricardobeat.github.com/node-polyglot).

 Run tests using `mocha` or `npm test`.
 You need `coffee-script` and `mocha` installed globally on your machine.

+### Roadmap

+- implement simple default backends for MongoDB/Redis/LevelDB
+- example of serving a string map to a client-side app
+- tiny library implementing `translate` and `plural` on the client, bundled with the string map and served socket.io-style at `/polyglot/client.js`
+- support different pluralization rules